 - Obesity due to suspected POMC, PCSK1, or LEPR deficiency with POMC, PCSK1, or LEPR variants classified as benign or likely benign.
-(1) - Other types of obesity not related to POMC, PCSK1 or LEPR deficiency, or BBS, including obesity associated with other genetic syndromes and general (polygenic) obesity.
+(1) - Other types of obesity not related to BBS or POMC, PCSK1 or LEPR deficiency, including obesity associated with other genetic syndromes and general (polygenic) obesity.
 (1)

--DOSAGE AND ADMINISTRATION -
+DOSAGE AND ADMINISTRATION -

-- Select patients for treatment who have genetically determined or suspected deficiency of POMC, PCSK1, or LEPR, or who have a clinical diagnosis of BBS.
-(2.1, 2.2) - Treat patients with variants in POMC, PCSK1, or LEPR genes that are interpreted as pathogenic, likely pathogenic, or of uncertain significance (VUS) in the clinical context of the patient.
-(2.1) - Recommended starting dosage injected subcutaneously for: - Adults and pediatric patients aged 12 years and older is 2 mg (0.2 mL) once daily for two weeks.
-(2.3) - Pediatric patients aged 6 to less than 12 years is 1 mg (0.1 mL) once daily for two weeks.
-(2.4) - Recommended target dosage for adults and pediatric patients aged 6 years and older is 3 mg (0.3 mL) injected subcutaneously once daily.
-(2.3, 2.4) - For recommended dosage in patients with renal impairment, see Full Prescribing Information.
+- Select patients for treatment who have a clinical diagnosis of BBS or who have genetically determined or suspected deficiency of POMC, PCSK1, or LEPR.
+(2.1) - Recommended starting dosage injected subcutaneously for: - Adults and pediatric patients aged 12 years and older is 2 mg (0.2 mL) once daily for 2 weeks.
+(2.2) - Pediatric patients aged 6 to less than 12 years is 1 mg (0.1 mL) once daily for 2 weeks.
+(2.3) - Pediatric patients aged 2 to less than 6 years is 0.5 mg (0.05 mL) once daily for 2 weeks.
+(2.4) - Recommended maintenance dosage for adults and pediatric patients aged 6 years and older is 3 mg (0.3 mL) injected subcutaneously once daily.
+(2.2, 2.3) - Recommended maintenance dose for pediatric patients aged 2 to less than 6 years is determined by body weight.
+(2.4) - For recommended dosage in patients with renal impairment, see Full Prescribing Information.
 (2.5)